CyberGremlin/thunder-island/content/food-and-health/recipes/bacon-and-eggs/index.md

 alt: bacon and eggs
 photographer: Alex
 comments: true
 excerpt: Eggs and bacon!
 Why is there a recipe for eggs and bacon?
 Because, sometimes, it's easy to overlook the little things.
 A simple yet filling eggs and bacon recipe for one.
-blurb: false
 ---

 ## Recipe